Sophie Gustafson: Professional career

 2000 was a breakthrough year for Gustafson.
-She got her maiden win on the LPGA Tour at the Chick-fil-A Charity Championship, and added a second LPGA title at the co-sanctioned Women’s British Open.
+She got her maiden win on the LPGA Tour at the Chick-fil-A Charity Championship, and added a second LPGA title at the co-sanctioned Women's British Open.
 She had two other wins in Europe at the Ladies Italian Open and at the Waterford Crystal Ladies' Irish Open, and partnered with Carin Koch to win the inaugural TSN Ladies World Cup Golf.
 She also won 2 and a half out of a possible four points in Europe's Solheim Cup victory at Loch Lomond.
-The year ended with Gustafson topping the Evian Order of Merit and official Evian moneylist, being voted Swedish Player of the Year by the Association of Swedish Golf Writers and becoming Players' Player of Year'.
+The year ended with Gustafson topping the Evian Order of Merit and official Evian moneylist and becoming Players' Player of Year'.

 In 2001 Gustafson won once on both the LPGA Tour at the Subaru Memorial of Naples and Ladies European Tour at the AAMI Women's Australian Open crossing the LPGA Tour career $1million earnings mark.
 The defence of her LPGA title ended with her losing in a playoff to Annika Sörenstam.
 In 2002, she played seven LET events, posting four top-10 finishes, ending the season with one victory at the Biarritz Ladies Classic and third place in the Order of Merit as well as winning the Vivien Saunders Stroke average trophy.
 She made 15 of 20 cuts on the LPGA, with her best finish an 11th.